DianaLeit/UITAP/README.md

 [**click.cy.js**](cypress/e2e/click.cy.js)<br>
 The event-based click does not work.<br>
 Test emulates physical mouse click.<br>
-_Didn't understand this task, should I also click on the green button or not?
-Otherwise, it's too simple._

 [**clientSideDelay.cy.js**](cypress/e2e/clientSideDelay.cy.js)<br>
 The element appears on a page after JS processing on the client side.<br>